Mrnt/OctoPrint-FlashForge/README.md

 * Under OctoPrint > Settings > Serial Connection > Behaviour:
     * Disable "Attempt to abort any blocking heatups on cancel via M108."

+* Under OctoPrint > Settings > GCODE Scripts:
+    * Make sure all the script fields are empty (the default "After print job is cancelled" script generates commands that causes the printer to hang)

 * Under OctoPrint > Settings > Printer Profiles:
 Edit the default printer profile or create a new one to reflect the number of extruders, build volume, etc.